mar20210937/cloud-incident-response-system/README.md

 # Cloud Incident Response System

-This project is a Dockerized cloud incident response backend built using FastAPI.
+This project is a Dockerized Cloud Incident Response backend built using FastAPI.

 It receives security and system events, detects suspicious behavior using rule-based logic, classifies incidents by severity, and records response actions.